 Bog spavins are caused by wear on the hock joint or an impact to the joint causing injury, like a kick.
 Conformation problems and mineral deficiencies may also cause bog spavins.
 Bog spavins feel like a spongy swelling around the hock.
 If they are caused by an impact injury, only one hock will be affected.
 If both are involved, the bog spavin is probably caused by a conformation fault that places strain on the hock joint.

 03 of 07

 Bone spavins are proliferative bone growth on the hock caused by joint strain, concussion on hard surfaces, confirmation problems, and mineral deficiencies.
 Horses like jumpers and reiners are susceptible to bone spavins.
 The hock joint is made of several bones and one or more of these bones can become affected.

-As hock flexibility is decreased, the horse may drag its hind toes and the stride shortened.
+As hock flexibility is decreased, the horse may drag its hind toes and the stride is shortened.
 This causes the horse pain and can result in arthritis.
 Most treatments are of minimal effectiveness.
 Eventually, the bones will fuse.
 Horses will be sound but corrective shoeing may be required.

 04 of 07

-Jack Spavins is a bone spavin that appears on the inside of the hock joint.
-It appears as a bony growth.
-The growth pushes against a tendon, which causes pain and makes the horse step short, dragging the toe of its back hoof.Continue to 5 of 7 below.
+Jack spavins are bone spavins that appear on the inside of the hock joint.
+The bony growth pushes against a tendon, which causes pain and makes the horse step short, dragging the toe of its back hoof.Continue to 5 of 7 below.

 05 of 07

 Thoroughpins are caused when the tendon in the upper rear hock area becomes inflamed.
 The swelling is visible as a bulge on either side of the top of the hock joint.
 (A bog spavin sits slightly lower.)
 Treatments are aimed at decreasing the swelling.
 Rest, blood plasma injections, cold hosing, topical sweats, draining, and radiation are some of the treatments that may help.

 06 of 07